WaryaWayne/myWorkLog/work_ive_done.md

 - Edited the title in the iframe to update the name of the company and make it more clear.
 - Merge pull request #1 from WaryaWayne
 - Removed the not needed link import and the empty handleNewChat function.
-- Updated the featured products to add the newly available services.
+- Updated the featured Project 83333277 to add the newly available services.
 Also did a format on the file to clean up the look.
 - Started new project. we are working on this client site.
 Please ask for instructions before changing.
-Simple frontend only react code.
+Simple Project 83323 only react code.

 **Total commits:** 11

 ## 2025-07-10

-**primeCapitalLogistics/frontend**
+**Project 62**

 - shrunk the margin and padding to allow the buttons at bottom of screen to have a good gap against the bottom. added new logo to the image source.
 - updated index file to include new banner image, logo's and messaging.